GiGurra/heisenberg/README.md

 # Heisenberg
 A scala library for dynamic [key,value] data - Get the best of both dynamic and static typing

-* Heisenberg is very much WIP atm..
-Examples & doc may come later. (source will appear later today or tomorrow)
+* Heisenberg is very much WIP..
+Examples & doc may come later.
   * All suggestions appreciated